Healthy Homes Assessment Pukahu

 Home Assessments Pukahu for Rental Properties

-There are a myriad of concerns to check when conducting a home assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+There are many concerns to look over in the home assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
 There are a few examples:

 • Is the heater equipped with enough capacity?